 The Board may appoint a person with relevant knowledge or experience to assist the Board in relation to a matter within the Board’s functions by providing a report, advice or professional services.

-[Section 107A inserted by No. 41 of 2006 s.
+[Section 107A inserted: No. 41 of 2006 s.
 59.]

 107B.
 Notification of Board’s decisions